 Permit Fees

-Fees vary based on sign type and size.
-Important points:
+• Fees vary by sign type and size.

 Tracking Your Application

-• Through the City’s online building permit status page
+• Using the City’s online building permit status page

-• Submitting the complete package on behalf of clients
+• Submit complete packages on behalf of clients

 Conclusion

-Securing a sign permit in Toronto requires following the Sign By-law, preparing complete technical drawings, selecting the correct form, and providing all required documents and fees.
-When done correctly, the process is predictable and can proceed through either standard or expedited review.
-Proper preparation ensures that your signage is legal, safe, and compliant with city regulations.
+Securing a sign permit in Toronto requires strict adherence to the Sign By-law, complete technical drawings, correct forms, and timely fee payment.
+When prepared correctly, the process is predictable and can proceed through either standard or expedited review.

 FAQ